-Aim 3: Define physical landscape of the web, and constraints of limb movement.
+Aim 3: Define physical landscape of the web and constraints of limb movement.
 (Li)

 Aim 1: Define vibrational sensory field detected by spider limbs.

 The primary sensory input for orb-weaving spiders is tactile.
 Spiders sense substrate vibrations through the displacement of their legs that are detected by sensory sensilla in their joints.
-Vision and olfaction play negligible roles since often times the prey and web itself are not within the visual field of the animal, and spiders have limited olfactory capabilities.
-However, spiders have incredibly sensitive tactile sensing capabilities on par with the energy equivalent of the retina detecting single photons.
-While the vibrational sensitivities of single legs have been studied in other spider species, a full investigation of all limbs, and their vibrational sensitivities has not been performed.
+Vision and olfaction play negligible roles, because the prey and web itself are most often not within the visual field of the animal and spiders have limited olfactory capabilities.
+However, spiders have incredibly sensitive tactile sensing capabilities, on par with the energy equivalent of the retina detecting single photons.
+While the vibrational sensitivities of single legs have been studied in other spider species, a full investigation of all limbs and their vibrational sensitivities has not been performed.
 This is essential for knowing the full sensory field detected by the spider.
-Since the vibrational landscape is the primary sensory input for their behavior, understanding the bounds of this will enable a full understanding of how spider behavior is a direct function of vibrational input.
+Because the vibrational landscape is the primary sensory input for their behavior, understanding the bounds of this will enable a full understanding of how spider behavior is a direct function of vibrational input.

 The primary sensory organs for web vibration are the sensory sensilla that lie in the joints of spider legs.
-These organs detect strain in the cuticle, and their sensitivity is a direct function of limb posture.
-This means the spider can alter their sensory gain by adjusting their posture to optimize frequency detection in the web.
+These organs detect strain in the cuticle, and their sensitivity is a direct function of limb posture CITE Biorxiv.
+This means that the spider can alter their sensory gain by adjusting their limb posture to optimize frequency detection in a vibrating web.
 Different sensilla have different strain sensing capabilities, and this is reflected in how the slits in the organ stretch in response to posture.

 Prior research in this field have used white light interferometers to measure slit displacement as a function of limb posture.
 Our first goal will be to define the different strain capabilities of each sensilla along each leg as a function of joint posture using interferometers in the Whiting School of Engineering.
 A comprehensive map of sensilla sensitivity will enable us to correlate spider posture in the web with the sensitivity of each sensilla that serve as the primary sensory inputs into behavior.

 Prior web-modeling in the field has shown that the web radii are the primary sources of vibrational dissipation in the web.
-Spiders primarily spend most of their time in the center of the web, which is the optimal location in the web for determining the source of an object in the web.
+Spiders spend most of their time in the center of the web, which is the optimal location in the web for determining the source of an intruding object in the web.
 However, this capability relies on synthesizing the information detected by each leg.
 Object localization is not a passive behavior; once the web is vibrated, the spider changes its posture, and performs silk-plucking behaviors.
-It is thought these behaviors perform two functions.
-One, changing posture modulates the gain in different frequency detection.
+It is thought that these behaviors serve two functions.
+One, changing posture modulates the gain in detecting different frequencies.
 Two, plucking the lines provides known vibrational input into the web to serve as reinforced feedback for prey localization.

 The Gordus lab has performed preliminary observations of web vibrations using high speed cameras with the spider present or absent.
-Vibrations were provided with defined frequencies, or by placing a live fly on the web, which struggled and produced web vibrations.
-The goal is to continue this work with defined web vibrations and prey placement, and monitor how the spider’s posture changes as a function of different spatial vibrations.
+Vibrations were manually provided with defined frequencies, or by placing a live fly on the web which struggled and produced web vibrations.
+The goal is to continue this work with defined web vibrations and prey placement and monitor how the spider’s posture changes as a function of different spatial vibrations.
 Performing this experiment in the absence and presence of the spider will uncover how the spider itself can actively modify the vibrational landscape.
 By combining posture with known sensilla sensitivities, we will be able to build a model of gain capabilities as a function of spider posture.
-We expect that the spider alters its posture to maximize sensory gain.
+We expect that the spider alters its posture to maximize sensory gain of SOMETHING?.